Relative hyperbolicity of hyperbolic-by-cyclic groups: Introduction

 In surface groups, the situation is more classical.
 If $\phi$ is a mapping class of a surface $\Sigma_g$ of genus $g\geq 2$, there is a collection of simple closed curves and an exponent $s$ such that $\phi^s$ preserves the collection and the subsurfaces in the complement, and induces on each subsurface, either the identity, or a pseudo-Anosov mapping class.

-Consider the collection $\calC$ of subgroups of $\pi_1(\Sigma_g)$ conjugate to either fundamental groups of one of the subsurfaces on which $\phi^s$ induces the identity, or to the cyclic group generated by one of the invariant loops, if $\phi^s$ does not induce the identity on its neighboring subsurfaces.
-The suspension of the surface by such a mapping class $\phi^s$ is a 3-manifold, with a decomposition as sub-three manifolds glued together along their boundary components that are homeomorphic to tori (the suspensions of the preserved curves).
+Let $\calC$ denote the collection of subgroups of $\pi_1(\Sigma_g)$ consisting of the conjugates of \begin{enumerate} \item the fundamental groups of the subsurfaces on which $\phi^s$ induces the identity, and \item the cyclic subgroups generated by the invariant loops on whose neighboring subsurfaces $\phi^s$ does not induce the identity. \end{enumerate} The suspension of the surface by such a mapping class $\phi^s$ is a 3-manifold, with a decomposition as sub-three manifolds glued together along their boundary components that are homeomorphic to tori (the suspensions of the preserved curves).
 Some pieces are hyperbolic (with boundary components), some pieces are simply trivial bundles of a subsurface over $S^1$.
 The resulting fundamental group is, by classical combination theorems \cite{dahmani_combination}, as we mentioned, relatively hyperbolic, with respect to the direct products of the groups in $\calC$ with the infinite cyclic group centralizing them.
 The reader with an advance of a couple of paragraphs will have recognized that this collection consists of the suspensions of the maximal polynomially (so to say) growing subgroups of $\pi_1(\Sigma_g)$.

 Gautero and Lustig \cite{Gautero_Lustig} were the first to formulate the possibility of a relatively hyperbolic structure in the context of arbitrary (non-atoroidal) free group automorphisms, which is much more delicate.
 Their ideas were completed by the works of \cite{ghosh} and \cite{dahmani_li}, in the form of a theorem: if $F$ is a finitely generated free group and $\alpha$ is an automorphism, then $F\rtimes_\alpha \bbZ$ is relatively hyperbolic with respect to the suspensions of maximal polynomially growing subgroups (see below for a more precise definition).